-- 5. Where should you place reflectors when stopped on a divided highway? - 6.
+- 5. Where should your reflectors be placed when stopped on a divided highway? - 6.
 What three things add up to total stopping distance? - 7.
 If you go twice as fast, will your stopping distance increase by two or four times? - 8.
 Empty trucks have the best braking.
 True or False? - 9.
 What is hydroplaning? - 10.
 What is "black ice"?